Skip to main content

 Medi-Cal · A field guide entry

 The Assisted Living Waiver in California is a Medi-Cal waiver that pays for assisted-living services at a participating licensed RCFE for members who would otherwise need a nursing home.
-Statewide there are about 19,000 slots and the waitlist in the Bay Area and LA runs eight to eighteen months.
-Room and board is paid out of the resident's SSI.
+The state runs it in 15 counties.
+As of December 2025 about 14,847 people were enrolled and roughly 18,365 were on the waitlist.
+Room and board is paid out of the resident's own income.

 Written by Editorial team, California Care Compass